 “I’m not too sure about this niching thing.”

-I’m not surprised that this is the most common question me and the team of mentors have been asked since Double Your Freelancing Clients kicked off.
+I’m not surprised that this is the most common question I’ve been asked since Double Your Freelancing started.
 Selecting a profitable niche and focusing on it is challenging and also intimidating.

-One of our mentors, Philip Morgan, recently wrote a book titled The Positioning Manual for Technical Firms (TPM) that is an awesome resource for determining who to serve, what to offer, and where to find your niche.
+One of my mentors, Philip Morgan, wrote a book titled The Positioning Manual for Technical Firms (TPM) that is an awesome resource for determining who to serve, what to offer, and where to find your niche.

 (Before we move forward, one thing I want to note.
 Philip’s a friend, and he didn’t ask me to “promote” his book, though he did send me a free copy when it came out.
 If you decide to actually buy his book, I don’t receive any commission or whatnot.)